oimoyu/OimoAdmin/README.md

     r.Run("0.0.0.0:8098")
 ```
 You can check the full example code [here](./example/example.go).
-The full example code needs sqlite driver `go get -u github.com/glebarez/sqlite`, you can use other database driver if you want.
+The example code needs `sqlite` driver, you can use other database driver if you want.
+This should be work in `mysql` or `pgsql`.

 ### Video Example